 I Learnt The Secret to Glowing and Balanced Skin

 If you’re dealing with acne, dryness, eczema, or a dull complexion, your gut might be the missing link to it all.
-In this post, we’ll break down how gut health affects your skin, why a balanced gut leads to a balanced skin barrier, and simple habits you can try for a naturally glowing, hydrated complexion.
+Let’s break down how gut health affects your skin, why a balanced gut leads to a balanced skin barrier, and simple habits you can try for a naturally glowing complexion.

 How Your Gut Health Affects Your Skin

-Your gut and skin are directly connected through something called the gut-skin axis.
-When your gut is inflamed, imbalanced, or struggling to digest certain foods, it can trigger skin issues like acne, rosacea, eczema, and premature aging.
+The gut and skin communicate through immune, metabolic, microbial, and neuroendocrine pathways.
+This is the gut-skin axis.
+When your gut is inflamed, imbalanced, or struggling to digest certain foods, it can trigger skin issues like acne, rosacea, eczema, and premature ageing.
 Here’s why:

-3. Nutrient Absorption Matters – Your gut is responsible for absorbing skin-loving nutrients like zinc, vitamin A, and omega-3s.
-If your digestion isn’t optimal, your skin won’t get the nourishment it needs.
+3. Nutrient Absorption Matters: Your gut is responsible for absorbing skin supporting nutrients like zinc, vitamin A, and omega-3s.
+If your digestion isn’t optimal, your skin won’t get the nourishment it needs from these nutrients.

-4. The Microbiome Connection – Just like your gut has good and bad bacteria, so does your skin.
+4. The Microbiome Connection: Just like your gut, the skin has its own microbiome.
 An imbalanced gut microbiome can disrupt your skin’s microbiome, leading to breakouts and irritation.

 Signs Your Gut Might Be Affecting Your Skin